TOPLLab/gaiwan/README.md

 #### Mapper

-If a mapper takes n input buffers, and has m output buffers, a mapper must generate an m-tupple of values derived from the n-tuple on the input.
+If a mapper takes n input buffers, and has m output buffers, a mapper must generate an m-tuple of values derived from the n-tuple on the input.

 #### Shufflers

-Move the data in an array form place
+Move the data in one or multiple buffers.
+At the moment, shuffles only allow rearranging elements in buffers, but not between them.

+In the future, a mapper can be used to combine multiple buffers into one (or more) elements.

+### Acting on multiple buffers

+We can work with multiple buffers by separating the expressions in the shuffler and mappers with a semicolon.

 ### Loops